 In late 2001, my former boss Michael Crow nominated me to the U.S. EPA's National Advisory Council for Environmental Policy and Technology and, in January 2002, I was appointed to that Council.
 My term on the council ended in 2004 and, from 2004 until 2006, I served as a management consultant to EPA Region II.
 In 2010 I took on the assignment of Senior Advisor to Willdan Energy Solutions, a company that promotes energy efficiency and sustainability.
 In the spring of 2015 I joined Willdan's Board of Directors.
 In the fall of 2016 I joined the Advisory Board of the University of Minnesota's Institute on the Environment and I also became the Chair of the Science and Technology Committee at The Lotos Club.

 I believe very strongly in the importance of public service and the value of public service education.
 As my colleague, professor, and former Mayor, David Dinkins often says, a society is judged by how it treats the least among it; the young, the poor, the frail, the elderly.
 I think that, as individuals, we are also responsible for what we give to each other, not what we accumulate in treasure.
 Having a family has taught me that life is precious and fleeting.
 One moment you are looking into the eyes of a baby one hour old, and the next moment that baby is showing you a story she wrote at school and asking for guitar lessons.
 In 2003, our daughter Gabriella celebrated her Bat Mitzvah.
 In 2006, our younger daughter Ariel celebrated her Bat-Mitzvah.
-Now both are adults making their own way in the world.
+In July 2012, Gabriella gave birth to her daughter Lily, who she gave a Hebrew name Sara, in memory of my late mother.
+Both of my daughter are now adults making their own way in the world.
 Time passes quickly and each of us must contribute what we can to make the world a better place.
 Our great responsibility is to make the world safe for our children and to make it possible for them to accomplish and be all they can.

 I have lived in New York City for most of my life and I often comment on New York City policy and political issues.
 I participated with my colleagues Mark Gordon, Gregory Frankel, Nickolas Themelis, and others in an analysis of New York City's waste management plan.
 I also wrote a paper for the 2003 ASPA meeting analyzing New York City's solid waste problem as an environmental policy issue.
 I have a deep interest in the management of New York City's government.
 Despite the assertions of the Giuliani administration claiming that they were the only New York City government that knew how to manage, I found continuous and creative management throughout the Beame, Koch and Dinkins years as well.
 Mayor Bloomberg continued this tradition of excellent management in the New York City Mayor's office, and I see good potential for the de Blasio administration to follow in these footsteps.